xvepkj/scheduler-android/README.md

 ## Features
 - Maintain Daily schedule using events
 - Make templates to manage repeating events
-- Keep track of your progress my using checked/tracked events
+- Keep track of your progress by using checked/tracked events
 - Divide your event types using tags